Frequently Asked Questions

 RAVA will launch on major networks with plans to expand as demand grows.

-Settlement values update continuously as market conditions change, ensuring real time pricing for credit decisions.
+Haircuts and discounts update continuously as market conditions change, ensuring real time risk parameters for credit decisions.

 What happens if the oracle goes offline?